Free U.S. shipping on orders over $59

-Recently, we’ve been asked why we use titanium dioxide in our clean cotton and ocean goat milk soaps.
-We add a tiny amount because those three soaps tend to take on a grey hue.
+Recently, we’ve been asked why we use titanium dioxide in our Clean Cotton and Ocean goat milk soaps.
+We add a tiny amount because those two soaps tend to take on a grey hue.
 The titanium dioxide lightens the soap and makes them a lot prettier.
 We feel that adding small amounts of titanium dioxide to soap is not a safety issue.

 Some people have concerns about its use because there has been a lot of buzz lately about possible carcinogenic effects of titanium dioxide.
 It seems much of this stems from folks reading headlines without following up to read the articles.